anton-k/processing-for-haskell/tutorial/FirstSteps.md

 		speed = planetSpeed p
 ~~~

-We an define the initial state:
+We can define the initial state:

 ~~~Haskell
 initPlanets = [Planet green 10 0 0.0013 85, Planet red 8 0 0.001 155]